bchardim/openshift-workshop/README.md

 ### Architecture

 The following is the standard monitoring architecture for Openshift 3.11 cluster based on Prometheus and Grafana.
+OpenShift Container Platform ships with a pre-configured and self-updating monitoring stack that is based on the Prometheus open source project and its wider eco-system.
+It provides monitoring of cluster components and ships with a set of alerts to immediately notify the cluster administrator about any occurring problems and a set of Grafana dashboards.

+In addition to Prometheus and Alertmanager, OpenShift Container Platform Monitoring also includes node-exporter and kube-state-metrics.
+Node-exporter is an agent deployed on every node to collect metrics about it.
+The kube-state-metrics exporter agent converts Kubernetes objects to metrics consumable by Prometheus.

+The targets monitored as part of the cluster monitoring are:

+* Prometheus itself

+* Prometheus-Operator

+* cluster-monitoring-operator

+* Alertmanager cluster instances

+* Kubernetes apiserver

+* kubelets (the kubelet embeds cAdvisor for per container metrics)

+* kube-controllers

+* kube-state-metrics

+* node-exporter

+* etcd (if etcd monitoring is enabled)

 ![alt text]( images/prometheus.png "OCP Monitoring Architecture")